 Number 29.
-Phosphorus -- Addition of P fertilizer is a recommended practice when soil test levels are rated very low, low, or medium (mark P on the score card) but is not recommended when the tests are rated high or very high (do not mark P on the score card).
+Phosphorus -- Addition of P fertilizer is a recommended practice when soil test levels are rated very low (soil test shows <10 ppm Mehlich-I extractable P in topsoil), low (10-15 ppm P), or medium (16-30 ppm P) (mark P on the score card); but is not recommended when the tests are rated high (31-60 ppm P) or very high (>60 ppm P) (do not mark P on the score card).
 Florida soils range from very low to very high in P. Soil testing is a useful tool in determining the need for P fertilization.

 Number 30.
-Potassium -- Addition of K fertilizer is a recommended practice when soil test levels are very low, low, or medium (mark K on the score card) but is not usually recommended when tests are high or very high (do not mark K on the score card).
-Potassium leaches in sandy soils and thus must be managed differently there than on fine-textured soils.
+Potassium -- Addition of K fertilizer is a recommended practice when soil test levels are very low (soil test shows <20 ppm Mehlich-I extractable K in topsoil), low (20-35 ppm K), or medium (35-60 ppm K) (mark K on the score card); but is not usually recommended when tests are high (61-125 ppm K) or very high (>125 ppm K) (do not mark K on the score card).
+Potassium leaches in sandy soils and thus must be managed differently on sands than on finer-textured soils.
 Build-up of K is not practical on most Florida sands.

 Number 31. and 32.
-Micronutrients - The nutrient elements manganese (Mn), zinc (Zn), copper (Cu), iron (Fe), boron (B), and molybdenum (Mo) are required by plants in very small quantities.
+Micronutrients -- The nutrient elements manganese (Mn), zinc (Zn), copper (Cu), iron (Fe), boron (B), and molybdenum (Mo) are required by plants in very small quantities.
 A deficiency of any one of these micronutrients will result in reduced plant performance.
 Tests are helpful, but experience with the soil and crop are also important in determining if one or more of the micronutrients should be added as fertilizer.
 Mark No. 31 on the score card if only one of the micronutrients is listed on the conditions poster as deficient.
 Mark No. 32 on the score card if two or more are listed as deficient.